pouya-racker/azure-poc/terraform-iac/README.md

 **Notes**:

 Alternatively you can declare sensitive variables in the `variables.tf` file without assigning values to them in the `*.tfvars` file.
 In this case Terraform will prompt you for missing values.
 This project is using this approach.

+### Additional resources

+To see a full list of Terraform Azure resource definitions please see [Azure Provider](https://www.terraform.io/docs/providers/azurerm/index.html)

+For documents about Terraform in Azure please see [Terraform-on-Azure](https://docs.microsoft.com/en-us/azure/developer/terraform/)